epi155/emsql-maven-plugin/README.md

 # emsql-maven-plugin
+A Java-based tool that generates Java JDBC source code from YAML templates.
-Generate DAO classes with JDBC code and DTO interfaces from YAML configuration files
+Supports automatic code generation for DAO classes and DTO interfaces.

 ## <a id="1">1.
 Introduction</a>
 This plugin generate java class from one or more configuration